inside.ewu.edu

 Pre-requisites: CRIM 300.

-This course provides an overview of restorative justice within communities and the justice system.
-Topics include the need for restorative justice practices with an emphasis on the causes of deterrence, new trends in community movements and justice procedures.
+Provides an overview of restorative justice within communities and the justice system.
+Topics include the need for restorative justice practices with an emphasis on the causes of deterrence, new trends in community movements, and justice procedures.

 Pre-requisites: CRIM 300.

-A study of the contemporary practice of penology in the western world with special attention to the United States and Washington state.
-Lecture, laboratory and required field trips to Northwest Custodial Institutions.
+A study of the contemporary practice of penology in the Western world with special attention to the United States and Washington state.
+Required field trips to Northwest Custodial Institutions.

 CRIM 468.
 POLICE SYSTEMS AND PRACTICES.
 5 Credits.